-DisGeNET is a discovery platform integrating information on gene-disease associations (GDAs) from several public data sources and the literature (Piñero et al., 2015 ).
-The current version contains (DisGeNET v4.0) contains 429,036 associations, between 17,381 genes and 15,093 diseases, disorders and clinical or abnormal human phenotypes, and 72,870 variant-disease associations (VDAs), between 46,589 SNPs and 6,356 diseases and phenotypes.
+DisGeNET is a discovery platform integrating information on gene-disease associations (GDAs) from several public data sources and the literature ( Piñero et al., 2016; Piñero et al., 2015).
+The current version (DisGeNET v4.0) contains 429,036 associations, between 17,381 genes and 15,093 diseases, disorders and clinical or abnormal human phenotypes, and 72,870 variant-disease associations (VDAs), between 46,589 SNPs and 6,356 diseases and phenotypes.
 Given the large number of GDAs compiled in DisGeNET, we have also developed a score in order to rank the associations based on the supporting evidence.
 Importantly, useful tools have also been created to explore and analyze the data contained in DisGeNET.
 DisGeNET can be queried through Search and Browse functionalities available from this web interface, or by a plugin created for Cytoscape to query and analyze a network representation of the data.
 Moreover, DisGeNET data can be queried by downloading the SQLite database to your local repository.
 Furthermore, an RDF (Resource Description Framework) representation of DisGeNET database is also available.
 It can be queried using our SPARQL endpoint and a Faceted Browser.
 Follow the link for more information.

 DisGeNET database has been cited by several papers.
 Some of them can be reviewed here.